A warm and robust cup of kadak masala chai. Strong Indian tea prepared with aromatic spices and ginger.

 For a vegan option, I recommend oat milk (Oatly works).
 The key is to not overboil your oat milk, so here are a couple of options:

-- You may add the oat milk when adding milk, but don't overboil the chai.
+- You may add the oat milk when adding milk but don’t overboil the chai.

 - You may warm up oat milk on the side and add it to the chai towards the end.
 Again, do not overboil the chai when using oat milk.